 Teaching, learning and assessment:

 Teaching is comprised of a combination of lectures, seminars, tutorials, case studies, simulation exercises and projects.
 Assessment is continuous and incorporates assignments, action plans, projects and examinations.
 For their dissertation projects, students can chose to collect desk-based studies or conduct primary data collection in collaboration with national or international organisations working in health and development.

 Teaching hours and attendance:

-Each module which you study on-campus will require you to attend classes and carry out independent work.
-Your attendance requirements at QMU will depend on which module you are studying and whether you are studying full or part time.
-Modules usually require two sessions of three hours in class plus around 10-12 hours of work each week consisting of preparatory class work with colleagues and on web based learning platforms as well as independent study.
-Subsequent to class contact, 3 weeks are given to prepare the written assignment.
+Each module which you study on campus will require you to attend classes and carry out independent work.
+Your exact attendance requirements at QMU will depend on which module you are studying and whether you are studying full or part time.
+Modules typically run over five weeks and involve two sessions of three hours in class.
+In addition, for each module students spend around 10-12 hours of each week on preparatory class work independently and with colleagues, including readings and exercises available on dedicated web-based learning platforms.

 Students whose first language is not English are required to take an IELTS test receiving a minimum overall score of 6.0 and no individual component score below 5.5.